xemantic/github-users/README.md

 * the same features release for all the platforms
 * and the time-to-market for new value is shorter

 Just to name a few.
+Usually cross-platform development tools fall into these categories:

+* abstraction over native UI components and IO operations (specialized API accessible from any possible programming language which is later either interpreted or compiled for specific platform)
+* HTML+CSS forced as UI on mobile

+But there is a third way, where only presentation logic code is shared and UI rendering and IO stays native.
+Where iOS, Web and Android developers can customize the app in every detail.

-Unlike in other cross-platform development methodologies, here UI developers are given full control over look and feel of their applications.
-I also believe that such an approach, abstracting application presentation logic from specific platform, brings much better overall architecture which pays off in the future.
+This approach seems to be the most demanding one in terms of software architecture.
+Common business logic cannot operate on technical terms.
+Mouse click or touch event are becoming stream of semantically defined user intents.
+HTTP request to remote services are becoming streams of domain data.
+But I believe it is worth it.
+Abstracting app logic from specific platform brings much better overall architecture which pays off in the future when the application grows.

 As there is no blueprint from Google on how to build applications like Google Inbox, I decided to use my whole experience to "reverse engineer" possible approach and provide such a minimal project.